OraMUC/table-api-generator/README.md

 - GENERIC_CHANGE_LOG_PK: The primary key index
 - GENERIC_CHANGE_LOG_IDX: An additional index

 The generator is checking by itself, if the corresponding sequence and index names are already in use in the schema.
-If so, a error is raised.
+If it is the case, an error is raised.

 We think currently about a new parameter to enable or disable the generation of the view and the trigger.
-Not all of our projects need this and you can use also the API methods on a tabular form directly (but the wizard driven tabular form creation is easier to implement with the DML view).
+Not all of the projects require updatable DML views and you can also use the API methods on a tabular form directly (but the wizard driven tabular form creation is easier to implement with the DML view).

-If you want to check before the very first API compilation if the used object names could be a problem for you, you can use this pipelined function:
+If you want to check if generated objects with their names already exist before the very first API compilation, you can use this pipelined table function:

 ```sql
 SELECT *